 So, instead of hiring someone new to fill an open position, why not promote a talented employee from within?
 They are already integrated into the company, familiar with the culture, rules, and daily operations.
 The learning curve could save you big in training alone.

 The talent your company needs could already be working for you.
-All you need to do is inspire your employees to show it.
+But how do you uncover all this hidden talent?
+Try calculating quality of hire for your employees.
+Then, all you need to do is inspire your employees to show it.